oryon-dominik/journal/tutorials/windows/1-post-installation-windows10.md

 # Windows 10 post-installation

+Install all your latest system-updates.

 Open a powershell.

 Install the modern powershell (as an admin).

 ```powershell
 Invoke-Expression "& { $(irm https://aka.ms/install-powershell.ps1) } -UseMSI"